 Enslaved African Americans continued a rich tradition of African parables, proverbs, and legends.
 Through folklore, they maintained a sense of identity and taught valuable lessons to their children.
 The central figures were cunning tricksters, often represented as tortoises, spiders, or rabbits, who defeated more powerful enemies through wit and guile, not power and authority.

 Music and Food

 Slave music merged European practices with intricate rhythm patterns, off-key notes, foot patting, and a strong rhythmic drive.
-Music was incorporated into religious ceremonies as shouts and “sorrow songs;” “field hollers” and work songs helped coordinate group tasks; and satirical songs were a form of passive resistance that commented on the injustices of the slave system.
+Music was incorporated into religious ceremonies as shouts and “sorrow songs;” “field hollers” and work songs helped coordinate group tasks; and satirical songs were a form of resistance that commented on the injustices of the slave system.

 African Americans adapted Indian, European, and African food traditions—such as deep-fat frying, gumbo, and fricassee—to feed their own families as well as those of white slaveowners.
 Pork and corn were the primary rations issued to slaves, but they were supplemented by plants and animals grown or raised or gathered from nearby rivers and fields.

 Living in Fear

 The management of an enslaved workforce was a frequent topic of debate among slaveowners.
 Over time an elaborate system of controls was developed that included the legal system, religion, incentives, physical punishment, and intimidation to keep enslaved people working.
 None was completely successful.